 effective bruxism treatment for a healthier smile

 Do you occasionally or regularly wake up to tension headaches, a sore or stiff jaw, and sensitive teeth?
 Do you feel tired even after getting a full eight hours of sleep?
 If these symptoms sound familiar, you could be suffering from bruxism: a clinical term used to describe teeth grinding and jaw clenching.
 This condition doesn’t just occur during tense movie scenes or busy traffic; bruxism most commonly occurs involuntarily during the night while sleeping and can be related to stress, bite disorders, and sleep apnea.
 Treatment for bruxism is necessary, as it can develop into more serious oral health issues, such as tooth fractures, decay, and TMJ disorder.
-Our dentists at Metropolitan Dental Care in Denver, CO, are equipped to provide the necessary bruxism treatment, including custom mouth guards to improve your smile.
+Your Denver dentists at Metropolitan Dental Care are equipped to provide the necessary bruxism treatment, including custom mouth guards to improve your smile.
 Learn more about this condition and how you can stop bruxism from damaging your smile today.

 what are the side effects?

 Sometimes, bruxism can go undetected until your dentist notices tooth wear or damage.
 However, other patients experience painful or frustrating side effects which lead to a bruxism diagnosis.
 These may include:

 - Jaw pain, such as a sore, tight, or stiff jaw in the morning or throughout the day

 - Facial muscle fatigue, often described as a “tired” feeling in the face and jaw

 - Interrupted sleep, frequent waking at night or loud grinding or clenching which wakes a partner